 The best time to extend grace to your children is when they don’t deserve it

 Please hear me now – I am not suggesting that you overlook misbehavior.
 Don’t tell your child you forgive him before he’s admitted his fault and asked you to.
 I’m just saying that in the heat of the moment, it’s better to let a child (especially an older one) stew a little bit on their own.
 This can be much more effective than meeting her poor tone of voice with a “how dare you talk to me that way?”
 Even though you would like to and think she deserves it.

 Let everyone simmer down, and then talk to her about it.
 You are still dealing with the situation.
 You are just waiting until everyone’s emotions aren’t on red alert.
 Waiting often solves that problem.

-Sometimes, waiting instead of reacting results in an even better outcome: a tender-hearted child may end upcoming to YOU and apologizing for the infraction without you needing to say a thing.
+Sometimes, waiting instead of reacting results in an even better outcome.
+A tender-hearted child may end up coming to you and apologizing for the infraction without you needing to say a thing.
 Let her conscience work on her first.